knope-dev/knope/CONTRIBUTING.md

 This test is expected to be defined within a "test directory," which contains the following:

-1. A **required** `in` directory with all the files that the command needs to run.
+1. An `in` directory with all the files that the command needs to run.
    These will be copied to a temporary directory.
 2. An `out` directory, if the command should alter the files in `in`.
 3. A `stdout.log` file if the command is expected to succeed and produce an output.